molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

      - Default implementation of the `CDPL.Chem.Bond`_ interface
    * - `CDPL.Chem.MolecularGraph`_
      - Interface
-     - `CDPL.Chem.AtomContainer`_, `CDPL.Chem.BondContainer`, `CDPL.Base.PropertyContainer`_
+     - `CDPL.Chem.AtomContainer`_, `CDPL.Chem.BondContainer`_, `CDPL.Base.PropertyContainer`_
-     - Represents an arbitrary molecular graph consisting of `CDPL.Chem.Atom`_ objects, bonds between atoms are described by corresponding `CDPL.Chem.Bond`_ objects; specifies addition methods for instance cloning and atom/bond sequence reordering
+     - Represents an arbitrary molecular graph consisting of `CDPL.Chem.Atom`_ objects, bonds between atoms are described by corresponding `CDPL.Chem.Bond`_ objects; specifies additional methods for cloning and atom/bond sequence reordering
    * - `CDPL.Chem.Molecule`_
      - Interface
      - `CDPL.Chem.MolecularGraph`_
      - Extends the `CDPL.Chem.MolecularGraph`_ by methods for atom and bond creation as well as methods for merging with other molecular graphs
+   * - `CDPL.Chem.BasicMolecule`_
+     - Implementation
+     - `CDPL.Chem.Molecule`_
+     - Default implementation of the `CDPL.Chem.Molecule`_ interface
+   * - `CDPL.Chem.Fragment`_
+     - Interface
+     - `CDPL.Chem.MolecularGraph`_
+     - Stores references (not copies!) to `CDPL.Chem.Atom`_ and `CDPL.Chem.Bond`_ objects owned/managed by one or more `CDPL.Chem.Molecule`_ instances and thus allows to specify molecule substructures/fragments of any kind (e.g. rings, substructure matches, ...) in a memory-efficient manner

-Most of the classes listed above as well as other classes/functions used for molecular data I/O and basic processing are provided by the package `CDPL.Chem`_.
+Most of the classes listed above as well as other classes/functions used for molecular data I/O and basic processing reside in package `CDPL.Chem`_.

 .. code:: ipython3